23 DIY Personalized Photo Gifts to Give Her for Mother's Day

 Welcome Mom home each day with a photo-topped word she can prop above the coat hooks.
 Simply paint ready-made medium-density fiberboard to your desired color.
 When dry, select one letter and arrange photos over it, taping together with low-tack artist's tape (available at craft stores).
 Carefully flip the photos and letter facedown and trace around the letter with a pencil.
 Remove the letter and cut photos along the traced line.
 Adhere the photo collage to the front of the letter with a decoupage medium.
 Remove low-tack tape from photos.

 Give some of your favorite family photos greater exposure by gifting a unique and creative display case.
-To make, secure an enlarged photo with double-sided tape to the lid of a vintage-style suitcase, picnic basket, or lunch box.
+To make, secure an enlarged photo with double-sided tape ($5 for a three-pack, Walmart) to the lid of a vintage-style suitcase, picnic basket, or lunch box.
 Fill with fruit, beautiful pebbles, or photo print-offs for the family to enjoy.

 Turn a beautiful old book into a cute frame with a favorite photo for Mom.
-Cut a rectangle from the front of the book using a crafts knife.
+Cut a rectangle from the front of the book using an Xacto knife ($4, Walmart).
 To create a photo mat, cut a rectangular opening from a few inside pages (keeping the rectangle slightly smaller than the cover opening).
 Secure those pages together and then to the cover using glue, then tape a photo in place using double-stick tape.

 Pay tribute to Mom with our special photo collage she can hang up and admire for years.
 Take a wooden crafts letter (we chose "M" for Mom, but her first initial would work as well) and paint the outside edges with a bright accent color; let dry.
 Print a variety of meaningful black-and-white photos.
 Cut the photos to fit the front of the letter and adhere each one carefully using a thin layer of decoupage medium.